C

 Welcome Dinner

-Welcome and farewell dinner in Kathmandu
+Welcome and farewell dinners in Kathmandu.

-All ground transportation on a comfortable private vehicle as per the itinerary
+All ground transportation in a comfortable private vehicle, as specified in the itinerary.

-Domestic flights (Kathmandu- Pokhara -Kathmandu)
+Domestic flights between Kathmandu and Pokhara (Kathmandu–Pokhara–Kathmandu).

-All government and local taxes
+All applicable government and local taxes.

 Click on map to view in fullscreen